 Once you have an idea for your business, it’s time to figure out what your business model will look like.

-Rather than spending days and days writing up a 100-page business plan, you can do this very efficiently by using the Business Model Canvas tool.
+Rather than spending days and days writing up a 100-page business plan, you can do this much more efficiently by using the Business Model Canvas tool.

-Using this worksheet will allow you to look at your business idea objectively and get very clear on how your business will create and deliver value.
+This worksheet will help you look at your business idea objectively and gain clarity on how your business will create and deliver value.

-Step 2: Get super clear on your target audience
+Step 2: Get clear on your target audience

-Establishing who you are targeting is important for many reasons:
+Establishing who your target customers are is important for many reasons:

 - It will help you create services and products that your customers actually want and are willing to pay for;